Alternatives for VA disability firms

 Does the product map VA evidence to conditions?

-Can staff follow-up and attorney review stay distinct?
+Can Pete work and attorney review stay distinct?

-Can it cite the underlying source record for each finding?
+Can it cite the underlying record for each finding?

 Can the workup update when new medical records or notes arrive?